Church of the Nazarene

 The Church of the Nazarene is an evangelical Christian denomination that emerged in North America from the Wesleyan-Holiness movement within Methodism during the late 19th century.
+Its members are commonly referred to as Nazarenes or Nazarene Methodists.

-The denomination has its headquarters in Lenexa, Kansas. and its members are commonly referred to as Nazarenes.
+The denomination has its headquarters in Lenexa, Kansas.
 It is the largest denomination in the world aligned with the Wesleyan-Holiness movement, with just under 3 million members worldwide.
-The Church of the Nazarene was a member denomination of the World Methodist Council until 2025.
-The denomination differentiates itself by placing particular emphasis on the process of sanctification as a part of the Holiness movement.
+The Church of the Nazarene is a member denomination of the World Methodist Council and is known for its emphasis on the doctrine of sanctification.

 Mission and vision

 The mission of the Church of the Nazarene is taken from the Great Commission in Matthew 28.
 "To make Christlike disciples in the nations" was adopted in 2006 as the Church's mission statement.
 In 2009, it refined that mission statement to be expressed by "making disciples through evangelism, education, showing compassion, working for justice, and bearing witness to the kingdom of God."

-The denominational vision is: "to be a disciple-making church, an international community of faith, in the Wesleyan-Holiness tradition."
+The denominational vision is "to be a disciple-making church, an international community of faith, in the Wesleyan-Holiness tradition".

 Core values

 Since 2001, the three "core values" of the Church have been identified as "Christian, Holiness, Missional".
 In 2013, the Church adopted seven characteristics to express the core values which are meaningful worship, theological coherence, passionate evangelicalism, intentional discipleship, church development, transformational leadership, and purposeful compassion.

 The guiding principles for the Church are found in a book called The Manual for the Church of the Nazarene (also referred to as just The Manual) and it is updated every four years during a convention called General Assembly.
 General Assembly is "the supreme doctrine-formulating and lawmaking body of the Church of the Nazarene".
-The Manual is the official "statement of faith and practice of the church... and therefore authoritative as a guide for action."
+The Manual is the official "statement of faith and practice of the church... and therefore authoritative as a guide for action".

 The Manual includes a brief historical statement of the denomination; the sixteen core beliefs, or Articles of Faith; its Constitution details the Church polity; and guidance on living a contemporary Christian lifestyle.

 History

 The formation of the Church of the Nazarene is a part of the history of Methodism in the United States.
 The Church of the Nazarene is the product of a series of mergers that occurred between various holiness churches, associations and denominations throughout the 20th century, with roots starting in the 1880s.
 Churches with similar points of view concentrated in New England, California and Texas agreed to meet and align more formally as one denomination.
-The first of these meetings was in Chicago, Illinois, followed by Pilot Point, Texas, in 1907 and 1908, respectively.
-These meetings, now known as General Assemblies, resulted in the formation of the Church of the Nazarene, as it appears today, and with a centralized denominational headquarters in Kansas City, Missouri.
+The first of these meetings was in Chicago in 1907, followed by another in Pilot Point, Texas in 1908.
+These meetings, now known as General Assemblies, resulted in the formation of the Church of the Nazarene as it appears today, with a centralized denominational headquarters in Kansas City, Missouri.